j04n-f/solidity-examples/README.md

 ### Factory

-The Factory Pattern automates the deployment of Smart Contracts in a reliable and transparent manner.
+The Factory Pattern automates the creation and management of new Contracts in a reliable and transparent manner.

+### Proxy

+The Proxy Pattern allows upgrading a Contract Implementation logic, while making it accessible via a static address.
+The Proxy Contract stores the Implementation address into a pseudorandom slot address to avoid accidentally overwriting the value and expose the required functions to change the address.
+The Proxy forwards the calls to the Implementation Contract throught the `delegatecall(...)`.
+The Implementation Contract code is executed using the Proxy storage.

 ## Usage